thompsonNFT/Alchemy-University-Road-To-Web3/README.md

 When pertaining to the state of the blockchain, coding, applications, mathematical languanges, ai art, algorithms -- there will be these instances of an  everyday, commonplace item transfoming into something that is catapaulted past its competetoors.
 The name alchemy is a perfect fit for this developer's platform -- it's a perfect fit for anyone that wants to learn modern day ‘magic’.

+It's nice to meet you, I'm an artist...mostly abstract, I've included some links to my art, but I'm trying to teach myself how to be my own tech support in the world that is and is going to be smart contracts & NFTS.
+I am creating my own smart contracts in Manifold.
+I’d very much like to get a better understand of said contracts.
+I’d like to be able to be my own tech support and add my own extensions to my own contracts — the goal is a better understanding of the code and the language in order to understand what I am signing my name to.

 --------------------------

+- Tutorial w VittoStack

 - Challenge from Alchemy University: https://university.alchemy.com/ | https://twitter.com/AlchemyLearn